rust-lang/book/second-edition/src/ch14-03-cargo-workspaces.md

 To fix this, edit the *Cargo.toml* file for the `adder` crate and indicate that `rand` is a dependency for that crate as well.
 Building the `adder` crate will add `rand` to the list of dependencies for `adder` in *Cargo.lock*, but no additional copies of `rand` will be downloaded.
-Cargo has ensured that any crate in the workspace using the `rand` crate will be using the same version.
+Cargo has ensured that every crate in the workspace using the `rand` crate will be using the same version.
 Using the same version of `rand` across the workspace saves space because we won’t have multiple copies and ensures that the crates in the workspace will be